bmbruno/SitecoreSpark.ContentAuthorTokensForSitecore/README.md

 A token library is a folder that stores tokens.
 Out of the box, CATS provides a default token library:

 `/sitecore/System/Modules/Content Author Tokens/Token Library`

+Any other libraries created next to or under this node will automatically be available for content authors.

 If you require additional token libraries (for example, under the Content node in a multi-tenant environment):